adobe/antialiased-cnns/README.md

 The repository builds off the PyTorch [examples repository](https://github.com/pytorch/examples) and torchvision [models repository](https://github.com/pytorch/vision/tree/master/torchvision/models).
 It is [BSD-style licensed](https://github.com/pytorch/examples/blob/master/LICENSE).

-## (0) Getting started
+## (-1) Getting started

-### PyTorch + ImageNet
+### PyTorch
 - Install PyTorch ([pytorch.org](http://pytorch.org))
 - `pip install -r requirements.txt`
-- Download the ImageNet dataset and move validation images to labeled subfolders
-    - To do this, you can use the following script: https://raw.githubusercontent.com/soumith/imagenetloader.torch/master/valprep.sh

-### Download anti-aliased models

-- Run `bash weights/get_antialiased_models.py`

-## (1) Load our model into your code
+## (0) Quickstart: use our model as a backbone

+If you'd just like to load our antialiased model as a backbone for your application, just do the following.

+Run `bash weights/get_antialiased_models.py` to get model weights.
 Copy `models_lpf` and `weights` into your working directory.
-The following few lines gives you an antialisaed ResNet50 (filter size 5).
+The following few lines gives you an anti-aliased ResNet50 (filter size 5).

 ```python
 import torch